jamescrosswell/PerfUnits3283/README.md

 This will run a program that loops, sending 90 transactions to the Sentry DSN provided.
 It will also create an `./envelopes` directory and create 10 envelopes containing errors, which can then be sent manually/separately (see below).

-**Important Note:** The DSN should be that of a project that has no remaining Performance unit quota, so that relevant rate limit headers are returned for the first requests(s).
-That ensures envelope items covered by such rate limit headers get removed from any envelopes being created for exceptions.
-[See here](https://github.com/getsentry/sentry-dotnet/blob/main/src/Sentry/Http/HttpTransportBase.cs#L97-L99) for detail.
+**Important Note:** The DSN should be that of a project that has no remaining Performance unit quota.

 #### Controlling the number of events to be sent